openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/monasca-guide.rst

 and to buffer these in Kafka.
 Whilst Kafka is happy with spinning disks, you will likely want to use SSDs to back InfluxDB and Elasticsearch.

+.. _Security impact:

 Security impact
 ~~~~~~~~~~~~~~~

-The Monasca API and the Monasca Log API will be exposed on public endpoints
+The Monasca API, Log API and Grafana fork will be exposed on public
-via HAProxy/Keepalived.
+endpoints via HAProxy/Keepalived.
+If your public endpoints are exposed
+externally, then you should use a firewall to restrict access.
+In
+particular, external access to the Monasca Grafana endpoint should be
+blocked, since it is effectively unmaintained and is likely to contain
+unpatched vulnerabilities.
+You should also consider whether you
+wish to allow tenants to access these services on the internal network.

 If you are using the multi-tenant capabilities of Monasca there is a risk
 that tenants could gain access to other tenants logs and metrics.
 This could